 - Meals that are delivered to your home, even if you are unable to prepare your own meals

 - Personal or custodial care with things like getting dressed or bathing if this is the only type of care that you need

-Generally, the home health agency that provides your home health care services will coordinate the services that you receive based off of what your doctor orders.
+Generally, the home health agency that provides your home health care services will coordinate the services you receive based on your doctor’s orders.
 Long-term care is not usually included; instead, home health services are typically received and covered by Medicare on a short-term basis.

 Most people are automatically eligible for Medicare Part A at age 65 if they’re already collecting retirement benefits from the Social Security Administration or the Railroad Retirement Board.

-Some people quality for Part A before they turn 65, such as many people who are on Social Security Disability.
+Some people qualify for Part A before they turn 65, such as many people on Social Security Disability.
 You may qualify for Medicare Part A before 65 if you:

 - 1. have a disability

 - 2. end-stage renal disease (ESRD)

 You must be either a United States citizen or a legal permanent resident of at least five continuous years to be eligible to sign up for Medicare Part A.